Do you have a question about JRI services?

 Within the safety and structure of a home-like environment and a supportive community, our youth are able to build a strengthened sense of self, allowing them to move forward from GRIP with a sense of mastery and autonomy.

-GRIP uses the ARC model developed by the trauma center at JRI to assist youth in developing internal core strengths while they learn to manage symptoms of complex trauma and mental illness.
+GRIP uses the ARC model to assist youth in developing internal core strengths while they learn to manage symptoms of complex trauma and mental illness.
 ARC is integrated through all aspects of treatment including the milieu and individual and group therapy.
 Individualized treatment focuses on developing capacity for healthy attachment, skills for effectively regulating emotion and building a sense of personal competency.

 GRIP focuses on the needs our transitional age youth by supporting educational goals, building vocational skills and experience, teaching fiscal responsibility, and developing skills towards personal care and well-being.
 Life skills coaches assist youth with obtaining all necessary legal documentation and navigating resources for adult services in support of their transition into independant living.